Mathematics Admissions Test (MAT): A Complete Guide

 The Mathematics Admission Test, commonly known as the MAT, is a subject-specific admissions test for applicants to certain university courses in the UK.
 It's a significant part of the application process for courses such as Mathematics, Computer Science, and their joint schools at the University of Oxford.
 The test is also used by Imperial College London for their undergraduate Mathematics courses.

 The MAT is designed to test the depth of mathematical understanding of a student, rather than their speed or rote memorisation.
-This makes it a unique tool in assessing an applicant's suitability for the rigours of university-level Mathematics.
+This makes it a unique tool in assessing an applicant's suitability for the rigours of university-level Maths.

 The Purpose of the MAT